 A gentle time of readings, reflection, prayer and silence with occasional lively discussion using the rich resources of the Northumbria and Iona community and the writings of John O Donoghue, David Adams and others.

-Please check church porch for changes to normal pattern
+Please check church porch for further details.

 Meditation (TAIZÉ) Service